3320ot/JPG-to-message/README.md

 # JPG-into-message
 This program convert pictures to messanges.

-Place location of your file into Conventor.py sourse code.

 install using: python setup.py install

 Program starts with: converter

 Pictures should be in square.

-Start the program using Python3 and chooose the count of numbers in one line in your messanger.
+Start the program using Python3, chooose the count of numbers in one line in your messanger and picture location.

 Copy converted text into messanger.